A trick to expand your mind

 In 2014, a study by Stanford University in the United States found the number of creative ideas in the head is 60% higher when walking than when sitting.
 What the research means by creativity is the thinking process in which the brain is able to generate constructive ideas by exploring many possible solutions.

 How can walking (outdoors) provide immediate help to your brain’s thinking?
-One possible explanation is that walking can put the brain into a “diffusion” operating state.
+One possible explanation is that walking can put the brain into a “diffuse” operating state.

-In the book “Learning How to Learn”, American engineering professor Barbara Oakley teaches us how to alternately use “focus mode” and “diffusion mode”, two brain operating states with their own strengths.
+In the book “Learning How to Learn”, American engineering professor Barbara Oakley teaches us how to alternately use “focus mode” and “diffuse mode”, two brain operating states with their own strengths.

 In fact, the inspiration for this article came to mind naturally when I was walking alone in Hong Kong Park during lunchtime.
 Walking outdoors is a great way to expand your mind.